 Cost per share: 1265.90 / 25 = 50.64

-64 cents may not seem like much but TOP would have to climb 1.28% for me to even begin making money.
-With options commissions are much lower and the price of the option is far less considering it allows you to control 100 shares.
+64 cents may not seem like much, but TOP would have to climb 1.28% for me even to begin making money.
+With options, commissions are much lower, and the price of the option is far less considering it allows you to control 100 shares.

 Options allow you to trade small batches and still be able to profit.
-You don't need to buy or sell 5, 10, 50, 100, etc... contracts to make money.
+You don't need to buy or sell 5, 10, 50, 100, etc. contracts to make money.
 You can trade 1 or 2 contracts and still make money.
 This is handy for a new trader because it allows them to take small positions that won't make them rich but also won't make them poor.
-Anytime you are learning a new strategy you should start with the minimal contract size that you can.
+Anytime you are learning a new strategy you should start with the minimum contract size that you can.
 This is a great way to see how options behave in the real world while making sure you won't blow out your account with a mistake.